PradyumanAgrawal/Dvara_CRM/frontend.md

 - Firestore queries scoped by `branch` and `assigned_officer_id`.
 - Real-time listeners for dashboards and task lists.
 - Batch writes for multi-entity create flows (person + household + first task).

-## Forms and Validation
-- Use `react-hook-form` + `zod` for validation.
-- Validate required fields and date constraints.
+- Delete flows:
+  - `primary_people` deletes cascade to linked records.
+  - Other collections delete the current record only.

 ## Uploads
-- RFP and invoice attachments upload to Storage.
+- RFP and invoice attachments upload to Storage via `Dropzone`.
-- Store storage paths in Firestore docs.
+- Store `attachment_name`, `attachment_path`, and `attachment_url` in Firestore docs.

 ## Empty and Error States
 - Empty list states with CTA buttons.
-- Inline error toasts for Firestore/Functions failures.
+- Inline error messaging for Firestore failures.

 ## Quick Development and Reuse
 - Use shared page templates for list/detail/edit views.
 - Reuse form field components and schemas across entities.
 - Keep components thin and data-driven to speed iteration.

-## Reusable Page Templates (CRUD)
-- `ListPage` template: toolbar + filters + table + pagination + create CTA.
-- `DetailPage` template: header summary + tabs + related entities.
-- `FormPage` template: form fields + validation + submit/cancel actions.

-## Component Reuse Strategy
-- Build a `FieldRegistry` (text, select, date, textarea) for all forms.
-- Use a `DataTable` wrapper for common sorting and filtering.
-- Keep entity configs in a single map (labels, fields, collection paths).